 Days after losing Emma in December 2014, my oldest niece had her first child.
 Also a girl.
 Not coincidentally, I get to see that precious angel today, even though her parents live in DC and I don't.
 My niece is a brilliant scientist; she is putting final touches on her Dissertation in Neuro-psychology.
 She attended my alma mater, too.
 I'm very proud of her.
 For many reasons.
 But most of all, for being my friend.

 At this time last year, I had many hopes for what life might be like today.
 Things are better in some ways, but nothing has turned out the way I expected.
-I know where I'd like to be in May 2017 and hope to have begun a new tour I've been putting together since 2015.
-Fingers crossed.
+I know where I'd like to be in May 2017 but I have no idea if I can effectively make the changes necessary to get there.

 After my last cancer diagnosis, it was a good two years before I was feeling like myself again.
 Not the same...not by a long shot.
 But whatever the new creature looked like who emerged from that chrysalis, on the inside, I still existed.
 So, I've still got time.
 And, if along the way, I'm able to open more doors to new life and unconditional love, regardless of whether or not either are ever something I'm blessed with receiving, all the better.

 My biggest motivation for getting well again is making sure my daughter's name, an acronym for "Everything (in) My Mind Awaits," is synonymous with giving back to each community my company visits.
-The goal is to donate $250,000 or so back to 25 major cities in the US by 2020.
-That year adds up to my soul number; I feel good about my chances of meeting or exceeding my goals by then.
+The goal is to donate $250,000 or so back to 25 major cities in the US.
+I feel good about my chances of meeting or exceeding my goals by then.
 At least, the goals I have agency over.

 The whole point of the #TwinFlame journey is to create unconditional love.
 I've done that.
 Not only have I cultivated it within myself, I've helped others achieve it as well.
 Helped to influence the creation of new life, new love, new hope.
 Who knows how things will evolve from here.
 Anything is possible.
 Well, almost anything.
 As unlimited as I am, I'm still only human.
 But if the unexpected is what I can expect, one day, not too far from right now, it will bring me as much joy as it has brought sorrow.
 I'm very close to clearing out all the negatives from my last year.
 Closer today than ever before.